sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

     ![Basic logic](2-basic-logic.png)

-    >The logic opens the barcode scanner, and if the user actually selects a barcode, then we test that value.
+    >The logic opens the barcode scanner, and if the user actually selects a barcode, then you test that value.
     >
-    >- If the value is a product number and in our list of products – held in our data variable – then we navigate to the product details page.
+    >- If the value is a product number and in our list of products – held in our data variable – then you navigate to the product details page.
     >
-    >- If the value is not a product, we just alert the user.
+    >- If the value is not a product, you just alert the user.

 3. For the **If condition** flow function, set the **Condition** to the following formula: